slbailey/Retrovue/docs/domain/Enricher.md

 **Ingest orchestration:**

-After an importer produces AssetDraft objects for a Collection, RetroVue looks up which ingest-scope enrichers are attached to that Collection.
+After an importer produces Asset objects for a Collection, RetroVue looks up which ingest-type enrichers are attached to that Collection.

 RetroVue runs those enrichers in priority order.

-The final enriched AssetDraft is then stored in the RetroVue catalog.
+The final enriched Asset is then stored in the RetroVue catalog.

 **Playout orchestration:**

-After a Producer generates a base playout plan for a Channel, RetroVue looks up which playout-scope enrichers are attached to that Channel.
+After a Producer generates a base playout plan for a Channel, RetroVue looks up which playout-type enrichers are attached to that Channel.

 RetroVue runs those enrichers in priority order.